 Figure 1.
 Locations of traps in East Fork and Upper Mainstem Lobster creeks in the Alsea Basin.

-Table 5 shows the yearly results of summer population sampling for juvenile salmonids in East Fork Lobster and Upper Mainstem Lobster Creek.
-Coho salmon populations in 2000 were close to the 12-year averages for both creeks.
+Table 4 shows the yearly results of summer population sampling for juvenile salmonids in East Fork Lobster and Upper Mainstem Lobster Creek.
+Coho salmon populations in 2001 were higher than the averages for both creeks.